Expert Advice: Model Releases

 Tuesday July 20th, 2010

 You need a signed model release any time you use someone’s “unique likeness” for commercial use (such as to help sell a product).
-Legal responsibility to have a signed release falls on whomever is publishing the image, but as a practical matter it’s the photographer who generally obtains it.
+Legal responsibility to have a signed release falls on whomever is publishing the image, but as a practical matter, it’s the photographer who generally obtains it.
 Similarly, images of other people’s property are generally legal if taken in a public space, but require releases if they are used commercially or if they contain representations of trademark material.

 Stock photography is much more valuable with a proper release than without.
-Absent a release, a photo can only be used for fine art display or for editorial (newspaper/magazine) use.
+Without a release, a photo can only be used for fine art display or for editorial (newspaper/magazine) use.
 However, application of the law can ambiguous.
 The liability can vary depending on the kinds of contracts that have been established between photographers, stock agencies and clients, and some agreements ultimately hold the photographer responsible.